sawshep/popecomputing.org/competition/index.md

 <main>

-# CompSci Conquerors
+# Hacking Team

 ## About

-CompSci Conquerors is the competition and fundraising branch of the Computing Club.
+The hacking team is the competition and fundraising branch of the Computing Club.

 ## Linux Environment